ppatoria/interview/shared_ptr.md

     The output of the above example would be:

     ```
-    Custom allocation for 1 objects
+    Custom allocation for 1 object
     ```

     As you can see, the custom allocator is used to allocate memory for the object.
     It allows to customize the memory allocation strategy for the object portion of the std::shared_ptr by providing a custom allocator.
 # Deleters.

-    Deleters in `std::shared_ptr` provide a way to customize the cleanup behavior when the reference count of the `std::shared_ptr` reaches zero.
+    Deleters in `std::shared_ptr` provide a way to customize the cleanup behaviour when the reference count of the `std::shared_ptr` reaches zero.
     They are used to specify how the resources managed by the `std::shared_ptr` should be released.

     One common use case for custom deleters is when you need to release resources that are not managed by the default destructor of the object.